seokham/seokham/README.md

 - 👋 Hello!
-- 👀 I am very interested in infrastructure automation
+- 👀 I am very interested in Publishing
-- 🌱 My dream is to manage infrastructure with code
+- 🌱 My dream is to Web-Coder
 - 💞️ Nice and fancy script
 - 📫 I like Receiving feedback and sharing skills